jaywayawyaj/CV/README.md

 <h4 align="center">Creativity and Design</h4>

 Throughout my career I have been drawn to roles in which design and creativity have been important.
 From creating rock climbing routes through to creating menus and dishes as a chef, I have been able to successfully design output both from my own initiative and to customer specification.
-I love the design and modelling aspects of code and coming up with creative ways to solve problems.
+I love the design and modelling aspects of code and coming up with creative ways to solve problems, such as modelling out database tables and thier associations for a short AirBnB clone project.

 <h4 align="center">Critical Analysis</h4>